dhutapratama/docs/billing.md

 <a name="testing"></a>
 ## Testing

 When testing an application that uses Cashier, you may mock the actual HTTP requests to the Stripe API; however, this requires you to partially re-implement Cashier's own behavior.
 Therefore, we recommend allowing your tests to hit the actual Stripe API.
-While this is slower, it provides more confidence that your application is working as expected and any slow tests may be placed within their own PHPUnit testing group.
+While this is slower, it provides more confidence that your application is working as expected and any slow tests may be placed within their own GOUnit testing group.

 When testing, remember that Cashier itself already has a great test suite, so you should only focus on testing the subscription and payment flow of your own application and not every underlying Cashier behavior.